 Where there are paper files, all records will be stored in a separate confidential file in a locked, secure place with restricted access.
 When a child/pupil transfers to another school/setting within this or another authority, the confidential information held is forwarded under confidential cover and separate from the child's/pupil's main file to the DSL for child protection in the receiving school/setting immediately.
 This will be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt will be obtained (Appendix D).
+The Designated Safeguarding Lead should ensure the child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.

 In addition to the child protection file the DSL will consider sharing information with the new setting/school/college in advance of a child leaving.

-Information is shared as necessary to protect children from harm.
+Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
+School has clear powers to share, hold and use information for these purposes.
 We follow the guidance in the HMG 2018 guide 'Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers' and the HMG 2015 guide 'What to do if you are worried a child is being abused'.